txpipe-shop/partnerchain-reference-implementation/docs/tutorial/use_case_application.md

 | [Partnerchain integration](partnerchain_integration.md) | [Operating instructions](operating_instructions.md) | [Node customization](node_customization.md) |

-Here, we only give some broad hints on how we handled the integration of an app, since this is the part that will depend the most on what is your particular use case.
+Here, we only give some broad hints on how we handled the integration of an app, since this is the part that will depend the most on your particular use case.

 From a [recent
 survey](https://docs.google.com/document/d/1M6W_bv6s3-Q4HAr4zZCMtfjCjoutFDDXdZSeqiDeEAY/edit?tab=t.0#heading=h.fsivic5l6yjb),